 It was no surprise to see the likes of AT&T at the top, with Verizon, Windstream and CenturyLink among those nipping at its heels.
 But those companies didn't comprise the whole list.

 You were interested to learn that ServiceNow unveiled changes to its global partner strategy, including new programs for its partner community.

 The digital workflow software provider said the changes mean partners now can better differentiate and position their services to joint customers; enhance joint go-to-market consistency and predictability; and more effectively respond to public sector customer opportunities, just to name a few.

 A story published in April continued its hot streak in May.
 (Sometimes rumors linger.)

 Mitel tried to buy another rival, Polycom, back in 2016, but came up short.
-Still nothing concrete on this Avaya speculation,
+Still nothing concrete onthis Avaya speculation, but stay tuned.

 #6 — Rubrik Hires Bahr

 Wendy Bahr, well-known for her long tenure at Cisco, including a stint as global channel chief, popped up as Rubrik's new chief commercial officer, a first for the company.

 Bahr talked in-depth with our Edward Gately about her decision to join Rubrik in thisinsightful Q&A.